 Private vs. Public RDP Connections

-When working in Enterprise Mode, RDP connections you create under the root folder named after your ControlUp organization are automatically replicated to your colleagues, just like machines you add in “My Organization” pane.
-If you would like to remember an RDP connection for yourself only, create it under “My Rdp Connections” folder.
+When working in Enterprise Mode, RDP connections you create under the root folder named after your ControlUp organization are automatically replicated to your colleagues, just like machines you add in the “My Organization” pane.
+If you would like to remember an RDP connection for yourself only, create it under the “My RDP Connections” folder.
 Connections created in this folder are private and do not get replicated.